 Let me give you five quick reasons why I am so thankful.

-Dr. Heath Lambert has been the Senior Pastor of First Baptist Church of Jacksonville since 2017.
-He is the author of several books, including Finally Free: Fighting for Purity with the Power of Grace.
+Dr. Heath Lambert is the Senior Pastor of First Baptist Church in Jacksonville, FL.
+He is the author of several books, including The Great Love of God: Encountering God’s Heart for a Hostile World.

 Share this